Thelastlineofcode/Astrology-Synthesis/docs/DESIGN_AGENT_PROMPT.md

 **Copy this prompt when requesting assets:**

-> I need production-ready design assets for "Roots Revealed" - a mystical astrology app.
+> I need production-ready design assets for "Mula: The Root" - a mystical astrology app.
 Please follow the specifications in DESIGN_AGENT_PROMPT.md exactly.
 >
 > **Current Phase:** Phase 1 - Critical Assets
 > **Specific Request:** Logo suite (all 4 variations in all formats per specs)